Reyansh-Varshney/Microsoft-Office-2024-Professional-Pro-Plus-Installer-Free/README.md

-# Microsoft Office 2024 Installer (Unofficial)
+# Microsoft Office 2024 Professional Pro Plus Installer

-**Disclaimer:** This installer is for personal portable and installer versions of Microsoft Office 2024.
+**Disclaimer:** This installer is for personal portable and installer versions of Microsoft Office 2024 Professional Pro Plus Installer.

 ## Overview